-driving through Thika and Muranga, arrive at Castle Forest Lodge around 0900hrs check-in, later do birding in the lodge’s compound until lunch.
+Leave early from Nairobi driving through Thika and Muranga, arrive at Castle Forest Lodge (Mount Kenya) around 0900hrs check-in, later do birding in the lodge’s compound until lunch.
 After lunch we shall continue further, walking deep in the forest birding looking for the more bird species and forest specialists, we will rely more on sound because some species are quite shy and skulking, if time allows the walk can go up to 3000 meters above sea level

-We shall continue with the forest birding driving through the Aberdares National park forest birding looking for the endemic Aberdares Cisticola and the Jackson’s Francolin, also Moorland Chat, Buff-spotted Flufftail, Scarlet-tufted Malachite Sunbird.
+We shall continue with the forest birding driving through the Aberdares National park looking for the endemic Aberdares Cisticola and the Jackson’s Francolin, other bird species of interest are Moorland Chat, and Buff-spotted Flufftail, Scarlet-tufted Malachite Sunbird.
 The landscapes in the Aberdares National Park made it an inspiration behind The Lion King movie

 We shall exit through Mutubio Gate, driving down to Ndunyu Njeru town, to Kinangop Plateau, in search of another endemic Sharpe’s Longclaw, Long-tailed Widowbird, Jackson’s Widowbird, African Snipe, Lesser Jacana, and many more.